samiuljoy/minimal-dwm-and-st-ricing/Readme.md

 ***Patch folder includes***

 I've included some patches under `suckless/dwm-6.2/patches/` directory.
 Currently I've included only one patch pre-installed which is the `pertag` patch.
-This allows tilling layouts to be maintained as they separately across different tags.
+This allows tilling layouts to be maintained separately across different tags.

 **Customizations**